MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-high-cpu-usage-issues.md

 ## Step 3: Update statistics

-After you identify the query with the highest CPU consumption, [update statistics](/sql/relational-databases/statistics/statistics#UpdateStatistics) for relevant tables which are involved in the queries returned by query in step 2.
+After you identify the query with the highest CPU consumption, [update statistics](/sql/relational-databases/statistics/statistics#UpdateStatistics) for relevant tables, which are involved in the queries returned by query in step 2.

 Then, rerun the query of step 2 and check if SQL is still using high CPU.
 Check whether the query of highest CPU usage has changed.
 If the query has changed, follow the actions mentioned in step 2 and 3 for the other CPU bound queries.
 If the query is still the same, then go to the next step.